 All these factors combined, five cutting elements, powerful motor, and arched profile of the shaver; means you have a very close shave and your stubble will take longer to grow back.

-Among other features, we see the wet and dry ability of the shaver, a pop-up trimmer for touch-ups, and lining and it also has a travel lock which prevents the shaver from accidentally turning on.
+Among other features, we see the wet and dry ability of the shaver, a pop-up trimmer for touch-ups, and lining and it also has a travel lock that prevents the shaver from accidentally turning on.

 ES-LV65 takes an hour to charge and can run for around 45 minutes.
 This timing is pretty much the standard these days with high-end shavers and competes well with Braun in this regard.
 And with their lithium-ion batteries, there is little to no self-discharge and a single charge can last you good five to six shaves.